anaseto/goal/README.md

   BQN's semantics.
 Multi-dimensional versions, when present in BQN, have been left out, though, as Goal has only free-form immutable arrays, like K.  Some primitives use words instead of symbols (like ocount for occurrence count).
+  Also, there's only very basic support for K-like dictionnaries yet.
 * Unlike in typical array languages, strings are atoms, and common string handling functions (like index, substr or trim) have been integrated into the primitives, including regular expression functions.